eProsima/vulcanexus/docs/rst/tutorials/micro/custom_platforms/custom_platforms.rst

 There are three points where micro-ROS Client library needs to use functionality of the target platform beyond the ``libc`` implementation:

-- when obtaining a time reference
+- Obtaining a time reference
-- when configuring the transport layer
+- Configuring the transport layer
-- when dealing with memory allocators
+- Dealing with memory allocation

 Time reference
 ^^^^^^^^^^^^^^

-In order to operate in a time-based approach, the micro-ROS library will need at link time an implementation of the function `int clock_gettime(clockid_t, struct timespec *)` from the `POSIX specification <https://man7.org/linux/man-pages/man3/clock_gettime.3.html>`_ .
+In order to operate in a time-based approach, the micro-ROS library will need at link time an implementation of the function ``int clock_gettime(clockid_t, struct timespec *)`` from the `POSIX specification <https://man7.org/linux/man-pages/man3/clock_gettime.3.html>`_ .

 This function will need to fill ``struct timespec *`` input argument implement with a monotonic time reference.
 In the case that the target platform does not provide this function, it is possible to implement it at application level and let the linker to resolve the symbol when linking the micro-ROS Client library.